Refuge recipes: lamb shawarma

 2. Once you’re ready to get cooking, pre-heat the oven to 150°C (130°C fan/gas mark 2).

-3. Place the lamb shoulder into a deep casserole dish or ovenproof pan with 100ml water.
+3. Place the lamb shoulder into a deep casserole dish or ovenproof pan with 300ml water.
 Cover with a lid or tin foil and roast for 4 hours or until the meat falls apart.
+If the lamb starts to dry out during the cooking time, don’t be afraid to add a little more water.

 4. Serve in warm flatbreads with pickled red onions, coriander and mint leaves, and some Greek yoghurt.
 If you like a bit of extra spice, add a teaspoon of harissa paste to each flatbread.